Wind Energy Stored In Gravity

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

-Check out some of my other models:
+Check out some of our other models:

 Wind Energy Stored In Gravity